ivan-poltavskiy/news-aggregator/README.md

-# News Aggregator
+# news-aggregator

-### News aggregator - it's an app for parsing news from various sources.
+### news-aggregator - it's an app for parsing news from various sources.

 ## Main features